tarun0691/tarun0691/README.md

-- 👋 Hi, I’m Tarun Kumar and I am Java developer
+- 👋 Hi, I’m Tarun Kumar and I am a Java developer
 - 👀 I’m interested in learning and contributing to the world of web communication
 - 🌱 I’m currently learning React